 Compromise with Other High-Value Assets

 Sometimes divorces are so contentious, that one spouse will figuratively do everything to blow up assets, which hurts both and impacts the lives of children.
 If you are on reasonable terms and discuss an amicable situation, consider compromising other assets to avoid having to dissolve or lose your business.
 For example, you might offer your spouse your house, retirement accounts, a vacation home, or all the vehicles in exchange for complete ownership of the business.
 If your business continues to thrive, you can replace high-value assets more easily than rebuilding a business.
 Compromise doesn’t have to be all or nothing.
 You can also compromise a portion of profits for a minimal amount of time to retain ownership.
+Before you proceed with potential compromise, you should consult an experienced lawyer.

 Extend Your Payments to Your Spouse